-By using a layered approach and combining different identification methods, KYC processes can be drastically improved.
-While a selfie in isolation may not keep the fraudsters at bay, when combined with video identification, in addition to collecting official documents, it forms part of a much solid and robust KYC process.
+By using a layered approach and combining different identification methods, crypto platforms can rest assured that their customers are who they say they are.
+While a selfie in isolation may not keep the fraudsters at bay, when combined with video identification, in addition to collecting official documents, it forms part of a solid and robust KYC process.

-Straightforward and rapid, this procedure must also be painless for the user, and take place in a user-friendly environment to keep the onboarding experience as seamless and intuitive as possible.
-Automated system powered by artificial intelligence and combined with screening mechanisms and geolocation checks, provide an unparalleled solution to mitigate risks brought by fraudsters trying to circumvent KYC processes.
+KYC processes must be painless for the user, and take place in a user-friendly environment to keep the onboarding experience as seamless and intuitive as possible.
+Automated identity verification, powered by artificial intelligence and combined with screening mechanisms and geolocation checks, provide an unparalleled solution to mitigate risks brought by fraudsters trying to circumvent KYC processes.

 Respecting these conventions will allow exchanges to participate in the democratization and mass adoption of cryptocurrencies, while deterring fraudsters.